joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 An additional concern is that the potential benefit from reusing SQLStatement objects can be lost because a SQLStatement object is linked to a single SQLConnection object.
-Consequently, the SQLStatement object can’t be reused if its associated SQLConnection object is already in use.
+Consequently, the SQLStatement object can't be reused if its associated SQLConnection object is already in use.

 If you choose to use multiple SQLConnection objects connected to a single